Battle of Tricamarum: Prelude

-After the great Byzantine victory at the Battle of Ad Decimum, Belisarius and his army captured Carthage.
-Vandal king Gelimer set up at Bulla Regia in Numidia, about 150 km to the west of Carthage (at what is now the western border of modern Tunisia).
-He knew that in his current state he would not be able to face Belisarius's forces, so he sent messengers to his brother Tzazon who was then campaigning in Sardinia.
-When he received the message, Tzazon set about returning to Africa to join Gelimer.

-Meanwhile, Gelimer also attempted to divide the forces helping Belisarius.
-He offered rewards to the local Punic and Berber tribes for every Byzantine head they could bring, and sent agents to Carthage to attempt to have the Byzantine Hun mercenaries—vital to his success at Ad Decimum—betray him.
+After the Byzantine victory at the Battle of Ad Decimum on 13 September 533, Belisarius and his army captured Carthage.
+The Vandal king Gelimer, along with his remaining forces, set up at Bulla Regia in Numidia, about 150 km to the west of Carthage (at what is now the western border of modern Tunisia).
+He knew that in his current state, he would not be able to face Belisarius and sent messengers to his brother Tzazo, who was then campaigning in Sardinia, where he had restored Vandal rule.
+When he received the message, Tzazo set about returning to Africa to join Gelimer.
+The Vandal king offered rewards to the local Punic and Berber peoples for every Byzantine head they could bring.
+Gelimer sent agents to undermine the loyalty of the Carthaginian inhabitants and attempted to have the Byzantine Hun mercenaries—that had played a key role in the success at Ad Decimum—betray Belisarius, achieving some success.
+The Huns feared that if the Byzantines won, they would remain in Libya instead of returning to their native lands and would also not keep their booty.
+The Hunnic auxiliaries remained neutral, intending to support whichever side emerged victorious.

-Tzazon and his army joined Gelimer early in December, at which point Gelimer felt his forces were strong enough to take the offensive.
-With the two brothers at the head of the army, the Vandal force paused on the way to Carthage to destroy the great aqueduct which supplied the city with most of its water.
+Tzazo and his army joined Gelimer early in December, and Gelimer thought that his forces were strong enough to take the offensive.
+With the two brothers at the head of the army, the Vandals marched towards Carthage.
+On its way, they destroyed the aqueduct that supplied the city with most of its water.
+They also tried to block food supplies by land but not by sea.
+The Vandals did not try to storm the city.

-Belisarius had fortified the city in the twelve weeks since Ad Decimum, but knew about Gelimer's agents and could no longer trust the Huns in his forces.
-Instead of waiting for a possible treachery during a siege, he formed up his army and marched out with the cavalry at the front, the Byzantines in the center, and the Huns at the rear of the column.
+Belisarius did not engage the Vandals outside the city walls because the repairs to the fortifications were not complete.
+He was also aware of Gelimer's agents and could no longer trust the Huns in his forces.
+Instead of waiting for possible treachery during a siege, in mid-December 533, Belisarius decided to force a decisive battle.
+He formed up his army and marched toward Gelimer, who had established his camp at Tricamarum, about 150 stades (Note: Approximately 17 mi.) west of Carthage, on the banks of the Medjerda River.
+Gelimer had collected at the camp not only his army but also the wives, children, and property of his men.
+Belisarius sent John the Armenian ahead with the majority of the cavalry, while he followed with the infantry and a 500-strong mounted reserve.
+John established a camp opposite the Vandals at Tricamarum and waited for the main army.